 Getting Started With Google Shopping Ads

-Today we’ll take a look at how beginners can get started with Google Shopping Ads, and some of the different options available to you.
+Today we’ll take a look at how beginners can get started with Google Shopping ads, and some of the different options available to you.

 What are Google Shopping Ads?

-Google Shopping Ads for phonesGoogle Shopping Ads are those advertisements that show up at the top of Google search and include details of items for sale, including an image, price, and other relevant information.
-You’ll see them in regular search pages as well as on the Shopping pages and Image Search.
-You may also see them on the Google Display Network, Search Partner sites, YouTube and price comparison apps.
-They appear when a user searches a phrase that indicates they may be interested in purchasing an item – either now or in the near future.
+Google Shopping ads are those advertisements that show up at the top of Google search and include details of items for sale, including an image, price, and other relevant information.
+You’ll see them in regular search pages as well as on the Shopping pages and on Image Search.
+You may also see them on the Google Display Network, Search Partner sites, YouTube, and price comparison apps.
+They appear when a user searches for a phrase that indicates they may be interested in buying an item – either now or in the near future.Although mostly used for online sales, Shopping ads can also be utilised for sales at brick-and-mortar stores too.
+So wherever you sell, this guide will be useful.

-How to set up Shopping Ads: Google Merchant Centre
+How to Set Up Shopping Ads: Google Merchant Centre

 Signing up for Google Merchant Centre